Application Virtualization Software

 What is Application Virtualization Software?

-Application virtualization, by decoupling the applications from the hardware on which they run has many advantages such as maintaining a standard cost-effective operating system configuration across multiple machines by isolating applications from their local operating systems.
+Application virtualization, by decoupling the applications from the hardware on which they run has many advantages.
+One advantage is maintaining a standard cost-effective operating system configuration across multiple machines by isolating applications from their local operating systems.
 There are additional cost advantages like saving on license costs, and greatly reducing the need for support services to maintain a healthy computing environment.

 This concept is similar but not identical to cloud computing which has some additional features like automatic capacity provisioning.